archive-for-processing/processing-forked-libraries/README.md

 * Stream statuses that match a keyword or set of keywords
 * Stream statuses from a geographic region
 * Stream statuses from a list of user IDs

+## Installation
+[Download the latest release](/releases/latest), unzip it, and copy the twitterp folder to your Processing/libraries folder.

 ## Creating Twittter API credentials